 CJRC represents people in their claims for clemency.
 CJRC petitions the governor to commute or pardon sentences that are unfair, egregiously long or may have involved a miscarriage of justice and where people have rehabilitated themselves while incarcerated.
-During the 2018-2019 school year, CJRC is focusing on cases of women and juveniles with severely long sentences who made amazing transformations during their incarceration

 Community Law (Barrier Reduction)